Today, cigars made in Nicaragua are as popular as ever.

 Of the four regions, Estelí, which is situated near the capital of Managua, produces a very strong, thick tobacco leaf.
 This is due to the powerful abundance of sun and the dense, black, nutrient-rich volcanic soil that exists there.
 In Estelí, wrapper leaf is grown in fields under cheesecloth-covered nets to protect the leaf from the powerful sun.
 Unlike its wrapper leaf, Estelí ‘Ligero’ filler and binder leaf are grown under direct sunlight.

-To many, Estelí rivals – or is even seen as superior than – the famed Vuelta Abajo of Cuba as the best tobacco growing region in the world.
+To many, Estelí rivals – or is even viewed as superior than – the famed Vuelta Abajo of Cuba as the best tobacco growing region in the world.